gelileo/python101/maze/readme.md

 - **`handle_mouse_click`**: Toggles cell states or triggers maze export on button click.
 - **`redraw_maze`**: Updates the screen with the current maze state, button, and highlights.
 - **`main`**: Parses command-line arguments to determine whether to start with a new maze, then initializes the Pygame environment and runs the editor.

+### New Features
+- **Save and Load Mazes**: The editor now supports saving and loading mazes as JSON files.
+- **Reset Button**: Added a reset button to clear the maze in the editor.

+### How to Use
+#### Save and Load Mazes
+- To save a maze, click the "Export" button in the editor.
+- To load a maze, ensure the `maze.json` file exists and restart the editor.

+#### Reset Maze
+- Click the "Reset" button in the editor to clear the maze and start fresh.